13 whacky phones unlike anything you've ever seen | ZDNet

 The end result was a phone that hugged your face, much like a banana does when you hold it up like a phone.

-The screen didn't crack, and as soon as you let go it popped right back into place, curve and al.
+The screen didn't crack, and as soon as you let go it popped right back into place, curve and all.

 Photo by: LG